Brian Rose (boxer)

 Brian Rose (born 15 February 1985) is a British professional boxer.
 He challenged once for the WBO light middleweight title in 2014.
 At regional level, he held the British light middleweight title from 2011 to 2012.

 Amateur career

 Rose began boxing aged 9 when Dad (Eddie) started him on the path of becoming a boxer due to his hyper activity.
 It was early on when Eddie was informed that his son was a bit of a natural and so it came to pass that his first amateur fight came just aged 11.
 He lost, but it didn't put him off and he went on to have 90 amateur fights winning 78 of them and boxing for England.
 Over 30 of these fights were in different places around the world, the most memorable being in New Delhi, India.

-Rose became 6 time national champion, earned a bronze in the European cadet championships and loved every minute of the amateur boxing life and so he took the obvious but difficult decision to turn professional and concentrate full-time on being a boxer.
+Rose became 6 time national champion, earned a bronze in the European cadet championships and loved every minute of the amateur boxing life and so he took the decision to turn professional and concentrate full-time on being a boxer.